Louis Bouyer

-Along with Joseph Cardinal Ratzinger, Hans Urs von Balthasar, and others, he was a co-founder of the international review Communio.
+Along with Cardinal Joseph Ratzinger, Hans Urs von Balthasar, and others, he was a co-founder of the international review Communio.
 He was chosen by the pope to be part of a team to initiate the International Theological Commission in 1969.

-Biography
+Life and career

-Born into a Protestant family in Paris, Louis Bouyer, after a receiving a degree from the Sorbonne, studied theology with the Protestant faculties of Paris and then Strasbourg.
+Born into a Protestant family in Paris, Bouyer, after receiving a degree from the Sorbonne, studied theology with the Protestant faculties of the universities of Paris and then Strasbourg.
 He was ordained a Lutheran minister in 1936 and served as vicar of the Lutheran parish of the Trinity in Paris until World War II.
-In 1939, the study of the christology and ecclesiology of St. Athanasius of Alexandria led Bouyer to the Catholic Church.
+In 1939, the study of the Christology and ecclesiology of Athanasius of Alexandria led Bouyer to the Catholic Church.

-Received into the Catholic Church in the Abbey of Saint-Wandrille (Seine-Maritime) in 1944, he entered the congregation of the priests of the Oratory, and remained with them the rest of his life.
+Received into the Catholic Church at the Abbey of Saint Wandrille (Seine-Maritime) in 1944, he entered the congregation of the priests of the Oratory of Jesus and remained with them the rest of his life.
 He was a professor at the Catholic Institute of Paris until 1963 and then taught in England, Spain, and the United States.
-In 1969 he wrote the book The Decomposition of Catholicism, which presented what he saw as important liturgical and dogmatic problems in the Church.
+In 1969 he wrote The Decomposition of Catholicism, which presented what he saw as important liturgical and dogmatic problems in the church.

 Twice appointed by the pope to the International Theological Commission, he was a consultant at the Second Vatican Council for the liturgy, the Congregation of Sacred Rites and Secretariat for Christian Unity, recording in his memoirs a general negative impression of the council.
 In 1999 he received the Cardinal-Grente prize of the French Academy for all his work.

-He died 22 October 2004 in Paris, a victim of many years of Alzheimer's.
-He was buried in the cemetery of the Abbey of Saint-Wandrille.
+He died on 22 October 2004 in Paris after many years with Alzheimer's.
+He was buried at the cemetery of the Abbey of Saint Wandrille.